msh9/codinginthetrenches.com/content/2013/on-the-use-of-aws-dynamodb.rst

    - Application user session storage
    - Staging data storage and de-duplication

-   We'll look at some of the tradeoffs made in using DynamoDB, but let it suffice to say that it should not be used *casually*.
-A project considering DynamodDB really needs (at a high level) to have **a lot** of queries which look like the following in order to justify using DynamodDB:
+   We'll look at some of the trade offs made in using DynamoDB, but let it suffice to say that it should not be used *casually*.
+A project considering DynamoDB really needs (at a high level) to have **a lot** of queries which look like the following in order to justify using DynamoDB:

    .. image:: /images/dynamodb-query.png
      :align: center